Women in the United States Prohibition movement: Women's Crusade

 The Women's Crusade was the precursor to the Women's Christian Temperance Union.
 It was also known as the Women's Praying Crusade in response to their tactic of praying publicly in front of saloons.
 It started as a religious group, motivated by their determination to end the alcoholism that they saw as a social ill.
 The Crusade was organized in Ohio in 1874 and created an opportunity for women to promote national temperance.
 Unlike the WCTU, the Women's Crusade was not a political organization and had the sole focus of temperance.

 The movement started due to the lectures given by Dr. Diocletian Lewis, who told the story of his mother getting a saloon to close by praying and singing.
-Though his techniques had been tried before, they had had limited success.
-The movement began to have success in Hillsboro, Ohio, where men and women who heard his lecture excitedly decided to try his methods.
+Many women took part in demonstrations like this because at the time they had no political power, so their options of uprising were limited.
+Unfortunately, these techniques had been tried before and had limited success.
+The movement as a whole, however, began to have success in Hillsboro, Ohio, where men and women who heard his lecture excitedly decided to try his methods.
 Men provided financial and emotional support, but women were the face of the movement.
 Hillsboro had moderate success, but it was after another one of Lewis’ lectures in Washington Court House, Ohio, that the movement really began to have success.

 After Hillsboro and Washington Court House, crusades erupted in small towns all over Ohio, Michigan, Indiana, Pennsylvania, and New Jersey.
 There was some success in towns like Philadelphia, but the most successful crusades were in smaller towns.
 Nationwide a total of 750 breweries closed, and many shopkeepers pledged to sell alcohol only to those with prescriptions.

 The tactics of the movement involved picketing, praying and singing hymns publicly, marching in the streets, and asking for pledges from local shopkeepers and saloon owners.
 Saloons that were particularly harsh towards the crusaders would often have women stand in front of their doors, blocking entry, such was the case at a saloon in Adrian, Michigan, after the saloon owner locked two of the women leaders in the saloon.

 Not all women supported the movement.
 Some women spat at the crusaders alongside their male companions, either because they felt it wasn't a woman's place to act so publicly, or because they didn't support temperance.
-Whatever the reason, many women and men saw drinking as a serious moral issue and supported the crusaders.